namelessvoid/WildLifeSpot/Readme.md

-# FaunaSpot
+# WildLifeSpot

-FaunaSpot is a tool that supports you in processing photos (e.g. taken by camera traps) and classifying depicted animals.
+WildLifeSpot is a tool that supports you in processing photos (e.g. taken by camera traps) and classifying depicted animals.
 Based on the data, it will generate graphs to help you understand animal behavior like peek times on a feeding ground.

 Features: